elevateforhumanity/fix2/docs/reports/CLOUDFLARE_WORKER_SOLUTION.md

 ## This Is The Way

 No Puppeteer.
 No browser automation.
-No Durable.co access needed.
+No  access needed.

 **Pure infrastructure-level intelligence.**

 The worker intercepts at the DNS/CDN layer and modifies the HTML before anyone sees it.

-**Durable.co can't stop it.
+** can't stop it.
 It's upstream.**

 🚀